GodotVR/godot_openvr/README.md

 -------------------------
 If you want control over the output on screen so you can show something independent on the desktop you can add a viewport to your scene.

-Make sure that you turn the ARVR property of this viewport to true and the HDR property to false.
+Make sure that you turn the ARVR property and keep_3d_linear property of this viewport to true.
 Also make sure that both the clear mode and update mode are set to always.

 You can add a normal camera to your scene to render a spectator view or turn the main viewport into a 2D viewport and save some rendering overhead.